AbrahamAvelar/LinearModelCLS/Example.md

 ## Example with sample data

+This is a step by step tutorial to fit the model A+ST+Gt+CTt = ln(RFP/CFP) to an specific dataset.
+If you whish to read the general case go to the [home of the site](https://abrahamavelar.github.io/LinearModelCLS/)

 You can follow this example to fit measurements from 2 plates of aging fluorescent co-cultures to the model Ax+ST+Gt+CTt = ln(RFP/CFP).
 First you should download sample data [BgDataAllTest](https://github.com/AbrahamAvelar/LinearModelCLS/).

 Next thing is to load it into your Matlab workspace
 ```matlab